 Students may participate in a number of intercollegiate competitions.
 These competitions include previously produced events as well as on-site contests.
 Through the years, students have won many prestigious state, regional and national awards.
 And our alumni have many accomplishments.
 The most famous University Star editor was former U.S. President Lyndon B. Johnson, who was responsible for the first journalism class offering.

-To earn a Bachelor of Arts or a Bachelor of Science in Mass Communication, students must complete 128 semester hours, which include the university's general studies requirements and 33 hours in Mass Communication.
+To earn a Bachelor of Arts or a Bachelor of Science in Mass Communication, students must complete 120 semester hours, which include the university's general studies requirements and 40 hours in Mass Communication for the B.S. degree and 33 hours in Mass Communication for the B.A. degree.
 Senior portfolios are now required of all students.

 To earn a Master of Arts in Mass Communication, students must complete 33-36 semester hours which include either a final project or thesis.
 The degree synthesizes mass communication theory and research as well as the functions, roles and responsibilities within the mass communication disciplines.

-The School of Journalism and Mass Communication commits itself to the preparation of mass media professionals in advertising, print, the electronic media and public relations.
+The School of Journalism and Mass Communication commits itself to the preparation of mass media professionals in advertising, digital media, journalism, the electronic media and public relations.
 Such a mission demands the highest standards of academic honesty and integrity.
 The school's Code of Student Conduct establishes a minimum level of academic behavior.
 Violators are subject to disciplinary action.

 In addition to the core Mass Communication courses, the school offers courses to prepare its 1,800 majors and minors for work within all areas of mass communication.
-Students may concentrate in one of five sequences of study: Advertising, Electronic Media, General Mass Communication, Print Journalism or Public Relations.
+Students may concentrate in one of six programs of study: Advertising, Digital Media Innovation, Electronic Media, General Mass Communication, Journalism or Public Relations.
 Students must complete an additional 15 hours from one of these areas.
 Students should see an adviser for assistance in planning their programs in these areas of study.